SharePoint/sp-dev-docs/docs/spfx/sharepoint-framework-overview.md

 ## Moving forward
 This is the first preview release.
 The SharePoint product team is not finished, and there will be more updates and refinements in the future.
 While the SharePoint Framework is in preview, there will be occasional breaking changes around API names, flows, and more, based on your feedback and experience.
 Once the SharePoint Framework is out of preview all future updates will be backwards compatible, so that the solutions you write continue to work in the future without requiring you to make changes.

+## Questions
+If you have any questions, head over to [SharePoint Stackexchange](http://sharepoint.stackexchange.com/) and tag your questions and comments with #spfx, #spfx-webparts, and #spfx-tooling.